-Chronic stress is real, has damaging effects to our body, can put a road block preventing us from losing the extra weight, and living the quality life you so desire.
+Chronic stress is real, has damaging effects on our body, can put a roadblock preventing us from losing the extra weight, and living the quality life you so desire.

 The hormone cortisol, which is secreted in response to stress, may lead to increased abdominal fat.
 This is particularly true in women with higher waist-to-hip ratios.